Lighthouse Families Rescued By the Flying Santa(s) During the Holidays

 Their Web site at www.flyingsanta.com keeps the public informed of events and helps in their efforts to raise funds for this wonderful program.
 All money raised by this campaign goes directly to purchase gifts for the children.
 There are no paid staff or administrative fees.
 If you want to help, or want to learn more about the organization, or upcoming events year-round, visit the Friends of Flying Santa website.

-Nowadays, it is an event where many of the lighthouses chosen, and are many of the same lighthouses Captain Wincapaw and Edward Snow had flown over to deliver gifts from almost 90 years ago.
+Nowadays, it is an event where those lighthouses that are chosen, are many of the same lighthouses Captain Wincapaw and Edward Snow had flown over to deliver gifts so many years ago.
 Many sponsors continue to donate gifts to help with continuing this annual tradition.
 Since 1996, Chief Warrant Officer David Waldrip, USCG, and Chief Warrant Officer Tom Guthlein, USCG, have become the current Flying Santas.
 Pilots who have helped with the flights for the flying Santas include Tom Clegg, Paul Ellis, Tony Liss, George Louzek, Art Godjikian, LaRay Todd, Leo Boucher, Greg Harville, and many others.

 Today, the Flying Santa comes down in a helicopter and calls out the name of children in attendance and presents them with a little gift to continue the annual tradition.
 It’s an exciting experience enjoyed by adults and children alike.
 This annual event is promoted and scheduled to remind people of the many personnel that came before to tend the lights, and for the Flying Santa’s that made the process a part of their lives to help those lighthouse and Coast Guard families in need of Christmas cheer.
 The events are used today as a simple expression of gratitude for the work performed by the Coast Guard.